Surgical Case Library

 Skin & Soft Tissue

-Huge Hibernoma mimicking liposarcoma
+Huge Hibernoma mimicking Liposarcoma.

-<p>Hibernoma is a rare benign adipocytic tumor that differentiates similar to brown fat, hence an origin from ...
+<p style="text-align: justify;"><strong>Hibernoma is a rare benign adipocytic tumor that differentiates simila...

 Hibernoma is a rare benign adipocytic tumor accounting for less than 2% of benign lipomatous neoplasms.